 Title VII of the Civil Rights Act of 1964, as amended, Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, the Family and Medical Leave Act of 1993, and various Ohio state laws offer protection against discrimination in the areas of supplemental salaries, pregnancy leave, promotion, termination, transfer and other areas.
-If a member believes he or she is being discriminated against for legally proscribed reasons, the member should contact his/her OEA/NEA Labor Relations Consultant.
+If a member believes they are being discriminated against for legally proscribed reasons, the member should contact their OEA/NEA Labor Relations Consultant.